 Meth can be smoked, snorted, injected, or taken orally.
 The use of methamphetamine results in a short high in which the user experiences:

 Facial scars or ‘picking’ scars

 Asheville Recovery Center Can Help

 Methamphetamine is an extremely addictive stimulant that inflicts long-term damage on the body when abused.
-It is important to seek help immediately if you or a loved one is struggling with this addiction.
+It is important to speak with us if you or a loved one is wondering, is Meth an upper or a downer and are struggling with this addiction.
 At Asheville Recovery Center, treatment specialists have developed a unique, hybrid model of treatment which combines a traditional 12-step program with holistic rehabilitation.
 A multitude of services, programs, and therapies are offered, including the Partial Hospitalization Program, Residential-style treatment, outpatient rehabilitation, and more.